First performed by Jerry Orbach (1960).

 Hit version by The Pips (US #6/R&B #1 1961).

-From the wiki: “‘Every Beat of My Heart’ is a rhythm and blues song by Johnny Otis (‘Willie and the Hand Jive‘).
-It was first recorded in 1954 by a group he had discovered and groomed, the Royals (later to be known as Hank Ballard & the Midnighters).
+From the wiki: “‘Every Beat of My Heart’ is a rhythm and blues song by legendary band leader and disc-jockey Johnny Otis (‘Willie and the Hand Jive‘).
+It was first recorded in 1952 by a group Otis had discovered and groomed, the Royals (later to be known as Hank Ballard & the Midnighters).
 The group was first formed as the Four Falcons by guitarist and songwriter Alonzo Tucker in Detroit in 1952.
-In the group’s early years, various Four Falcons’ members included Jackie Wilson, Little Willie John, Freddie Pride, and Levi Stubbs, who all went on to become stars in their rights after leaving the group.
+In the group’s early years, various Four Falcons’ members had included Jackie Wilson, Little Willie John, Freddie Pride, and Levi Stubbs, who all went on to become stars in their rights solo or with other groups after leaving the Royals.

 “‘It was based on a conversation I had with somebody… about taking a midnight plane to Houston,’ Weatherly recalls.
 ‘I wrote it as a kind of a country song.
 Then we sent the song to a guy named Sonny Limbo in Atlanta and he wanted to cut it with Cissy Houston (mother of Whitney Houston) … He asked if I minded if he changed the title to ‘Midnight Train to Georgia.’
 And I said, I don’t mind.
 Just don’t change the rest of the song.’
 Houston took Weatherly’s song into the R&B chart under the title ‘Midnight Train to Georgia’.